 We’re big fans of skills-based hiring here at Willo.

-This foundational scorecard evaluates candidates on the exact skills they need to excel in the role.
 While you can create specialized scorecards for specific skills (which we'll cover later in this post), this template provides a comprehensive assessment of all essential competencies.

 Building teams that work well together starts with finding people who align with your company's values.
 This scorecard measures how candidates' working styles, behaviors, and values match your company culture, helping you identify those who will both contribute to and thrive in your environment.